 Did you know that?
 You can test Divi for free by visiting on this page and by clicking on "TRY IT FOR FREE"

-2 - Create Ken Burns effect with some CSS lines
+2 - Create the Ken Burns effect with some CSS lines

-We will create 6 CSS classes which we can then apply to certain Divi modules.
+We will create 6 CSS classes that can then be applied to certain Divi modules.
 Add the following code to the Appearance > Customize > Additional CSS:

 .kb-zoomout .et_pb_slide .et_parallax_bg,